-QoI, SDHI and DMI are the most common fungicides used to control peanut diseases in crops.
-These fungicides groups performed less than 40-50% effective to peanut smut control in field, even when used at higher doses comparatively leaf spot (Rago et al., 2017).
-Mutations in genes encoding fungicide targets of pathogenic fungi are often the cause of developed resistance to QoI, SDHI and DMI fungicides (Sierotzki and Scalliet, 2013).
+QoI, SDHI, and DMI are the most common fungicides used to control peanut diseases in crops.
+These fungicide groups performed with less than 40–50% efficacy to control peanut smut in the field, even when used at higher doses compared to leaf spot (Rago et al., 2017).
+Mutations in genes encoding fungicide targets of pathogenic fungi are often the cause of developed resistance to QoI, SDHI, and DMI fungicides (Sierotzki and Scalliet, 2013).
 Nevertheless, research on the molecular basis of T. frezii fungicide resistance has not been possible due to the lack of genetic information.
-Recently, Arias et al. (2019) report the complete mitogenome of T. frezii and provide molecular tools to study fungicide target genes and suggests potential resistance to strobilurin and carboxamide fungicides.
+Recently, Arias et al. (2019) reported the complete mitogenome of T. frezii and provided molecular tools to study fungicide target genes and suggested potential resistance to strobilurin and carboxamide fungicides.

 Individual performances of cyproconazole and azoxystrobin had the highest control efficacy in the present study.
-However, higher performances were observed as mixture formulations of the fungicides in previous field experiments under the same disease pressure (4400 teliospores/g of soil): azoxystrobin + cyproconazole and azoxystrobin + picoxystrobin reduced smut severity by 58 and 47% respectively relative to non-treated control (Paredes et al., 2015b, 2015a).
+However, higher performances were observed for mixture formulations of the fungicides in previous field experiments under the same disease pressure (4400 teliospores/g of soil): azoxystrobin + cyproconazole and azoxystrobin + picoxystrobin reduced smut severity by 58% and 47%, respectively relative to non-treated controls (Paredes et al., 2015a, 2015b).
 This higher performance of the fungicides as mixtures could be due to a “potentiation” effect (Cid, 2014).